 That seems obvious, but you must meet even the most basic requirements.
 However, only one of you must live in-state in order for the courts to file for an uncontested divorce in Washington.

 You and your spouse agree to divorce.

 Again, this sounds obvious, but both parties must agree to end the marriage.
-If one party doesn’t want to, that doesn’t mean you can’t—Washington is a no-fault divorce state—but it does hinder uncontested divorce.
+If one party doesn’t want to, that doesn’t mean you can’t divorce—Washington is a no-fault divorce state after all—but it does hinder uncontested divorce.